xiongma/DGCNN/README.md

 * tqdm>=4.28.1

 ## Model Structure
-This model is come from JianLin Su.
+* This model is come from JianLin Su.
 This is this model [blog](https://spaces.ac.cn/archives/5409) from him.
 Thanks for him of give him idea public, and I add bert to this model, just use pretrain bert vector, use bert word vector to replace the word2vec, so the vocab is from bert vocab, After I add bert to this model, the GPU memory spending is so large, if u want to train this model, to be sure you have large model training environment.
+* I also implement other embedding getting way, It's word2vec, you can find in another branch.

 ### Structure
 <img src="fig/structure.png">